brittojo7n/WebScraping-TT2UserDetails/README.md

 This project is for educational purposes only.
 The creator of this script and dataset is not responsible for any misuse or violation of website Terms of Service resulting from the use of this script.

 **Warning:** Web scraping can lead to legal issues if not used responsibly and in compliance with a website's Terms of Service.

-## Contribution
-Contributions to this project are welcome!
-Feel free to open an issue or submit a pull request with any improvements or suggestions.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.